IIIF/cookbook-recipes/recipe/0231-transcript-meta-recipe/index.md

     a.
 For an example of this option in the book space, see [Providing Alternative Representations][0046].

     b.
+For an example in the newspaper space see [A basic newspaper][0068].

-For an example of using `rendering` in the A/V space, see [Using Transcripts with A/V content][0017].
+    c.
+For an example in the A/V space, see [Providing Access to Transcripts with A/V Content][0017].

 2. Providing access to the transcript alongside the resource

     When the intention is to have the client display the transcript alongside the resource, one should follow the pattern used with other supplementing materials, i.e., via an annotation with the `supplementing` motivation associated with the corresponding Canvas or at the Manifest level.
 Note that this option offers the transcript file as a single annotation.

     a.
-For an example in the newspaper space see [A basic newspaper][0068].
+For an example of this option in the A/V space, see [A Side-by-side Transcript of a Video Recording][0253].

 3. Providing synchronized access to transcript and resource